leitmotif-dev/highlightjs-pbxproj/README.md

 ## Usage

-Simply include the Highlight.js library in your webpage or Node app, then load this module.
+Include the Highlight.js library in your webpage or Node app, then load this module.

 ### Static website or simple usage

-Simply load the module after loading Highlight.js.
+Load the module after loading Highlight.js.
 You'll use the minified version found in the `dist` directory.
 This module is just a CDN build of the language, so it will register itself as the Javascript is loaded.

 ```html
 <script type="text/javascript" src="/path/to/highlight.min.js"></script>